Suspected truck driver in Texas migrant deaths was on meth, lawmaker says

 Reuters was not immediately able to independently confirm the accounts of the alleged drug use.

-Zamorano, 45, was due to appear in a federal court in San Antonio at 1:30 p.m.
-(1930 GMT).
-If convicted, he faces a maximum sentence of life in prison or possibly the death penalty, according to the U.S. Department of Justice.
+Zamorano, 45, appeared in a federal court in San Antonio on Thursday where human trafficking charges against him were read.
+If convicted, he faces a maximum sentence of life in prison or the death penalty and up to a $250,000 fine, he was told.

+He was accompanied by public defender Jose Gonzalez-Falla, who did not immediately respond to a request for comment.
+U.S. Magistrate Judge Elizabeth Chestney said Zamorano would be held in custody until his next hearing, on July 6.

 Officials described finding the trailer's rear door ajar with bodies stacked inside that were hot to the touch.
 In nearby brush, officers discovered other victims, some deceased.
 They found Zamorano hiding near the victims and escorted him to a local hospital for medical evaluation, prosecutors said.
 Mexican officials said he had tried to pass himself off as one of the survivors.

-The truck had been carrying migrants from Mexico, Guatemala, Honduras and El Salvador and was found in a desolate, industrial area near a highway on the outskirts of San Antonio, Texas, about 160 miles (260 km) north of the U.S.-Mexico border.
+The truck had been carrying migrants from Mexico, Guatemala, Honduras and El Salvador and was found in a desolate, industrial area near a highway on the outskirts of the U.S.-Mexico border.

 Temperatures in the area that day had soared as high as 103 Fahrenheit (39.4 Celsius), and authorities called to the scene found no water supplies or signs of working air-conditioning inside the cargo trailer.